prebid/prebid.github.io/dev-docs/bidders/appnexus-ast.md

   for expanding capabilities

 {: .alert.alert-warning :}
-As part of the transition to Prebid 1.0, the "AppNexus AST" adapter will replace the legacy AppNexus adapter (and be renamed to "AppNexus").
-The only change from the developer's perspective is that keywords are now passed using the `keywords` parameter documented below.
+As part of the transition to Prebid 1.0, the AppNexus AST adapter will become the standard (and only) AppNexus adapter (and be renamed to "AppNexus").
+From a developer's perspective, the primary change from the legacy adapter is that keywords must be passed using the `keywords` parameter documented below.

 {: .alert.alert-danger :}
 All AppNexus placements included in a single call to `requestBids` must belong to the same publisher object.
 If placements from two different publishers are included in the call, the AppNexus bidder may not return any demand for those placements. <br />